YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

+> The ${stud_existing_cls} should be part of an Abstraction-Occurrence relationship.

+Level 4: Parametrized response:

 > The concepts of ${inst_abs_cls} and ${inst_occ_cls} and the relationship between them should be modeled with the Abstraction-Occurrence pattern.

-Level 4: Resource response with Reference:
+Level 5: Resource response with Reference:

 > The [Abstraction-Occurrence Pattern](https://mycourses2.mcgill.ca/) can be used to represent a set of related objects that share common information but also differ